 Feet together, step to the side and tap.
 Now add a hip lift.

-The upper deck Rooftop Terrace has added a Pickleball net for friendly matches, as well as a tournament that becomes one of the most biggest events of afternoons as the cruise goes on.
+The upper deck Rooftop Terrace has added a Pickleball court for friendly matches, as well as a tournament that becomes one of the most biggest daily events as the cruise goes on.
 The Rooftop is also a leisure spot with comfy sofas and couches to settle into in the sun or the shade.
 In between the paddle games there are still first run movies on a big screen and in the morning yoga classes.
 In the afternoon, it’s a great spot for a drink from the Sunset Bar.

 Don’t miss becoming an Eden-ist